erykpawelek/ros2_mpu6050_fusion/README.md

 **Core Equations:**

+### 1. Prediction (Gyroscope)
-**1. Prediction (Gyroscope):** Estimate the new angle based on angular velocity.
+Estimate the new angle based on angular velocity.

 $$
 \hat{\theta}_{pred} = \theta_{t-1} + \omega_{gyro} \cdot \Delta t
 $$

+### 2. Error Calculation
-**2. Error Calculation:** Determine the difference between the accelerometer measurement and the prediction.
+Determine the difference between the accelerometer measurement and the prediction.

 $$
 e = \theta_{accel} - \hat{\theta}_{pred}
 $$

+### 3. Correction
-**3. Correction:** Apply a fraction of the error to correct the drift.
+Apply a fraction of the error to correct the drift.

 $$
 \theta_{t} = \hat{\theta}_{pred} + (1 - \alpha) \cdot e
 $$